 - Inheritance the Tendency to be Obese

 - Metabolic Disorders

 - Weight-Gaining Drugs

-Obesity is considered a health problem that may result in reduced quality of life, adverse health risks, and premature mortality.
+Obesity is considered a health problem that may reduce quality of life, adverse health risks, and premature mortality.

 The traditional view of maintaining a “healthy lifestyle” overlooks how the body regulates energy.
-The Set-Point Theory states that the body adapts to progressive increased level of fat and weight and recognizes it as a new setpoint.
-The body sets this new elevated weight as a new normal and resists to any diet restriction by the following mechanism:
+The Set-Point Theory states that the body absorbs and adapts to a more progressive increased level of fat and weight.
+It recognizes it as a new setpoint.
+The body sets this new elevated weight as a new normal and resists any diet restriction by the following mechanism:

 Body Fat Setpoint is influenced by: